DeborahFehr/automaduino-docs/content/en/docs/Components/_index.md

   What components are currently supported?
 ---

 The following sections describes the available components in Automaduino.
-They're grouped like in the editor into three sections: Sensors, user input and output.
+They're grouped like in the editor into three sections: Output, User Input and Sensors.